korsun009/codex-account-switcher/README.md

 This feature is informational.
 It does not change limits and does not attempt to work around them.

+## Remote API

+The app can also run an optional local HTTP API with `CodexAccountSwitcher.exe --remote-api`.
+It exposes fixed operations for status, account switching, limits, Codex process control, selected Windows power actions, and V2RayTun helpers.

+The API is designed for local or private-gateway use.
+It requires a bearer token for every route except `/health`, does not return raw `auth.json` or token values, and should not be exposed directly to the public internet.

+See [docs/REMOTE_API.md](docs/REMOTE_API.md) for routes, environment variables, and scheduled-task setup.

 ## Interface

 - Theme options: automatic, dark, gray, and light.